 The writings of the first Christians record that women were an important part of the Christian community:

-After this, Jesus traveled about from one town and village to another, proclaiming the good news of the kingdom of God.
+After this, Jesus travelled about from one town and village to another, proclaiming the good news of the kingdom of God.
 The Twelve were with him, and also some women who had been cured of evil spirits and diseases: Mary (called Magdalene) from whom seven demons had come out; Joanna the wife of Chuza, the manager of Herod’s household; Susanna; and many others.
 These women were helping to support them out of their own means (Luke 8:1-3, NIV).

 The first quote reveals that Paul, the writer of Romans, regarded at least one woman worthy enough to be called a sister and a deacon.
 The second passage highlights women’s importance to Jesus Christ and the first twelve disciples.
 Later in this article I will explore the function and/or role of deakons/deakonesses in the Christian community.